 - Non-Reactive Result: This means the test did not detect HIV at that time.
 However, it’s important to remember that there’s a “window period” – the time between exposure and when a test can reliably detect HIV.
 If you think you’ve been exposed recently, you might need to re-test later.

 If you’re looking for information on where to test for HIV in Kuala Lumpur, you might find it helpful to check out a related article that discusses the new business hours of local clinics offering such services.
 This can help you plan your visit accordingly.
-For more details, you can visit the article here: New Business Hours at Chye Clinic.
+For more details, you can visit the article here: View

 Free and Affordable Testing Centres